Nica Worldschool

 Locations include:

-Boundless Life Kotor Montenegro (on the coast south of Croatia)
+5. Boundless Life Kotor Montenegro (on the coast south of Croatia in an old town called Kotor)

-We have been to their locations in Portugal, Greece, Italy, Bali, Montenegro and soon Spain!
+We have been to their locations in Portugal, Greece, Italy, Bali, Montenegro, Spain and soon Uruguay!

 Sessions/Cohorts